nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 ## The infrastructure
 Once the MortApp is built, it needs to be defined to CICS and DB2.
 This section outlines the Jobs used for the definitions.

-**CICS Defintion Jobs**
+**CICS Application Defintions**
 - Transactions are what drive CICS applications.
   - [EPSP](../../WaaS_Setup/initVSI-JCL/dfhcsdup.jcl#L22) is the main MortApp **Transaction ID** (tranid).
 All CICS applications must have at least one tranid.
   - When this tranid is entered on a CICS 3270 screen, CICS starts program EPSCMORT.
   - The transaction also defines what group its in.
 A CICS group is a set resources that are common to an application.
 In this case, EPSMTM is the group name for the MortApp.
 <br />
-- Transactions and all other CICS resources are defined using the IBM batch utility  [DFHCSDUP](https://www.ibm.com/docs/en/cics-ts/6.1?topic=resources-defining-dfhcsdup), as in this example.
+- Transactions and all other CICS resources are defined using the IBM batch utility  [DFHCSDUP](https://www.ibm.com/docs/en/cics-ts/6.1?topic=resources-defining-dfhcsdup) , as in this example.
 Or they can be defined with the CICS tranid CEMT [here is a list of other CICS utilities](https://www.tutorialspoint.com/cics/cics_transactions.htm).
 In the example JCL you will see lines (control cards) that define:
   - [DB2CONN](https://www.ibm.com/docs/en/cics-ts/6.1?topic=sources-defining-cics-db2-connection) - that is used to connect the MortApp to the DB2 subsystem 'DBD1'.
 It also defines 'EPSPLAN' as the DB2 plan for this group (see DB2 definitions below).
-  - [DB2ENTRY](https://www.ibm.com/docs/en/cics-ts/6.1?topic=sources-defining-cics-db2-connection) - defines DB2 properties related to all transaction for the EPSMTM group.
+  - [DB2ENTRY](https://wwtestw.ibm.com/docs/en/cics-ts/6.1?topic=sources-defining-cics-db2-connection) - defines DB2 properties related to all transaction for the EPSMTM group.
   - MAPSET  - is the physical BMS load module that displays a 3270 screen (map)
   - PROGRAM - are the individual programs that make up the rest of the MortApp.

+**CICS System Layer**

-**DB2 Defintion Jobs**
+**DB2 Application Definitions**
 As illustrated below, programs are defined to DB2 using a [Plan](https://www.ibm.com/docs/ru/db2-for-zos/12?topic=recovery-packages-application-plans).
 Plans are collections of DB2 packages.
 A package represents the DB2 resources used by a program.

 When a DB2 program is compiled, a DB2 DBRM artifact is created.
 The DBRM is then bound to DB2 to update its resource requirement before it could run.